Graduation Requirements

 Athletic Participation Toward High School Credit

 The first semester of a high school student’s athletic participation will satisfy the Physical Education graduation requirement.
-Up to two (2) additional General Elective credits may be earned by further athletic participation.
+Additional General Elective credits may be earned by further athletic participation.

 A PCCA student who has successfully completed the eighth grade is eligible to enroll in a community college, four-year college or university.
 With prior approval from the Upper School Administrator, high school students are allowed to enroll in college courses and shall be entitled to receive appropriate academic credit at Providence-Academy upon successful completion.
-Such courses will not be counted toward the student’s grade point average but will satisfy credits toward graduation at PCCA.
+Such courses usually count toward the student’s grade point average on the 4.0 scale, and will satisfy credits toward graduation at PCCA.

 A passing grade in a formal driver’s education class will be awarded ½ Credit toward the General Elective requirement.